6.6 Social inclusion through education and training

 - children/pupils with social, learning and behavioural difficulties,

-- exceptionally gifted children/pupils and
+- exceptionally gifted children/pupils,

 Some other institutions and professionals provide services for children/pupils with special educational needs: